Villanova University: Football

 According to some sources, the 1906 Villanova team is credited with completing the first legal forward pass in football history.

 Men's lacrosse

 The Villanova men's lacrosse team competes in NCAA Division I as a member of the Big East Conference.
 Through 2009, Villanova men's lacrosse was a member of the Colonial Athletic Association and in 2009, Villanova won the CAA tournament as the fourth seed (the lowest-seeded championship team in conference history) for its first title.
 The team also made its first NCAA tournament appearance that year.

-Women's cross country

-In 2009 and 2010, the women's cross country team won the NCAA National Championships under Coach Gina Procaccio.
-The 2010 victory was led by individual national champion Sheila Reid of Villanova.
-The Wildcats also hold the NCAA record for the most Division 1 team and individual wins in women's cross country with nine team victories ('89, '90, '91, '92, '93, '94, '98, '09, '10) and eight individual champions, seven of which coincided.

 Track and field

 Villanova University's track and field team has a long history of athletic success that has spanned from Big East Conference Championships to NCAA Championships.

 The men's team has produced 69 NCAA Championships, 36 Indoor and 33 Outdoor.
 The team has had eight NCAA team Championships (four Cross Country, three Indoor, one Outdoor).
 Villanova has produced 28 athletes who have made appearances in the Olympics, 10 of whom have medaled (seven gold medals, three silver medals).
 The men's team has also won 112 Penn Relay Championships, which stands as the most wins by any school.
 The men's current coaches include head coach Marcus O'Sullivan and assistant head coach Anthony Williams.

 The women's team has also had a multitude of success, producing 11 Big East team Championships and nine NCAA team Championships, most recently winning the 2009 and 2010 NCAA Cross Country Championships.
 They have also produced nine Olympians including Ron Delany, Eamonn Coghlan, Vicki Huber, Sonia O'Sullivan, Kim Certain, Kate Fonshell, Jen Rhines, Carmen Douma, and Carrie Tollefson.
 The Women's team has won 28 Penn Relay Championships, which is the most wins by any women's team.
 The current women's coaches include head coach Gina Procaccio and assistant head coach Anthony Williams.

 At least one Villanovan athlete has competed in every Summer Olympics since 1948, winning a total of 13 medals (nine gold, four silver).